ICE agent’s cellphone captures fatal confrontation in Minneapolis

 (CNN) — Video captured by Immigration and Customs Enforcement agent Jonathan Ross gives a raw, up-close perspective of the pivotal moments surrounding his fatal shooting of Renee Good in Minneapolis.

-A DHS official confirmed the video, obtained by CNN, was recorded on the agent’s cellphone camera; the video was originally obtained by the conservative Minnesota media outlet Alpha News.
+A Department of Homeland Security official confirmed the video, obtained by CNN, was recorded on the agent’s cellphone camera; the video was originally obtained by the conservative Minnesota media outlet Alpha News.

-Vice President JD Vance retweeted it, saying it shows the officer was endangered.
+Vice President JD Vance shared it, saying it shows the officer was endangered.

 “Watch this, as hard as it is.
 Many of you have been told this law enforcement officer wasn’t hit by a car, wasn’t being harassed, and murdered an innocent woman.
 The reality is that his life was endangered and he fired in self defense,” Vance posted on X.